smsummers1/e2/PeerReview/peer-review.md

 - Utilizing **Design C**
 ![Design Flow C](https://github.com/smsummers1/e2/blob/master/PeerReview/Screen%20Shot%202019-10-26%20at%209.47.58%20AM.png)
 ### Are there any separation of concern issues (i.e. non-display specific logic in view files, display code in controller files)?
-- My limited understanding in the video from Week 5 Part 4 (19:57) where it explains Design Flow C I believe the following should occur......
+- From what I understand in the video from Week 5 Part 4 (19:57) where it explains Design Flow C I believe the following should occur in your code flow......
 - *index-controller.php* is supposed to get results from the session for the index.php file.
 Much of your index-controller.php file is processing and setting session variables which is supposed to occur in the process.php file.
 - *index.php* is supposed to display the form and final game results.
 This seems to be well accomplished in your index.php file.
 - *process.php* is supposed to process data, contain logic, with no output, then set session variables, and finally redirecting to index.php file.
+Seems that you are splitting this task between your process.php file and your index-controller.php file when it all should be accomplished in the process.php.....I think.
+Again, still learning this stuff myself and am not completely sure I am correct on this understanding.  :)

 ### Are there aspects of the code that you feel were not self-evident and would benefit from comments?
-- the logic in index-controller could use comments to explain the logic.
+- Each function could use a bit of comments listed above the function to explain what the function does, what parameters are expected and what the output or return value is for.
+- Comments on the arrays would be helpful to understand what each one is holding
+- Comments for each of the conditional statements to explain what they are trying to achieve.

 ### List any/all built-in PHP functions used with a brief summary of what the function does